 "Oh Irene!" her sister hugged her with joy, "It's like I haven't seen you in forever!"

-She took a look at Lionel.
-He winked as he walked in.
+Irene glanced at Lionel.
+He winked as he walked in, a small flirtation that always annoyed her.
 Irene never fancied such a man.
 A man was to like one woman, not many, and was to respect the woman with all the manners possible.

-As soon as Irene had allowed her guests in, she noticed the pile of money on the table.
+As soon as Irene had allowed her guests in, she noticed the pile of money that was left on the table.
 Her widened eyes motioned Sophie to quickly shagg all the greens into the sack.
-She threw it across the room underneath a small table.
+Sophie quickly threw it across the room underneath a small table.

 "Did I just see your servant just throw something across the room?"
-Rebecca asked curiously.
+Rebecca asked curiously, pointing in the direction of the money.

 "What?
-I never saw such a thing," Irene said blankly.
+I never saw such a thing," Irene said blankly, keeping it cool.

 "Oh," Rebecca replied quietly, "how... quaint."